MCStreetguy/fusion-debugger/README.md

 **Why do I need it?**

-Short answer: You don't necessarily.

-**But then why should I want to have it?**

 Did you ever came across some really strange rending issue while you created a page in Neos?
-And did you ever told yourself: "Why the actual fuck is this happening?
+And did you ever told yourself: "Why the actual hell is this happening?
 It's supposed to do something different."
 Well then you probably know about the reasons behind this plugin, it's _improved debugging_.

 It's currently not possible in common Neos installations to have a closer look behind the scenes of Fusion rendering.
 It parses some code, does some magic and then hopefully your expected result will appear.
 But what happens actually in between?
 To get rid of that uncertainty this Plugin allows you to visualize what you normally won't see: the merged Fusion prototype configuration and the combined object tree.